 The Smartmatic–Cybernetica Centre of Excellence for Internet Voting has been researching and developing updates to the Estonian i-voting system since 2014.

-Smartmatic’s CEO, Antonio Mugica, has noted “Our system was developed to meet the needs of the Estonian people to provide accessibility, convenience, and security.
-Our engineers facilitate a seamless, free, secure and transparent vote that has also proven to be cost-efficient and convenient.”
+Smartmatic’s CEO, Antonio Mugica, noted “Our system was developed to meet the needs of the Estonian people to provide accessibility, convenience, and security.
+Our engineers facilitate a seamless, free, secure and transparent vote that is also cost-efficient and convenient.”